-- Servicers should consult their legal counsel to determine if non-borrower income can be utilized for loss mitigation home retention options since the non-borrower is not on the original mortgage. - Occupancy of the non-borrower must be fully verified. - Servicer should conduct a financial review of the entire household income and obligations to determine if there is sufficient income to pay back the arrearages. - If the Servicer determines the non-borrower household member is required by state law to be included on the modified note, the non-borrower household member must sign all required loss mitigation documentation.
+- Servicers should consult their legal counsel to determine if non-borrower income can be utilized for loss mitigation home retention options since the non-borrower is not on the original mortgage. - Occupancy of the non-borrower must be fully verified.; - Servicer should conduct a financial review of the entire household income and obligations to determine if there is sufficient income to pay back the arrearages. - Servicers should consult their legal counsel to determine if the asset is eligible for loss mitigation since the non-borrower is not on the original mortgage; and, - When a borrower uses a non-borrower household member's income in qualifying for a loss mitigation home retention option and If the Servicer determines the non-borrower household member is required by state law to be included on the modified note, the non-borrower household member must sign all required loss mitigation documentation.

-L. DIVORCE / LEGAL SEPARATION
+L. DIVORCE/LEGAL SEPARATION

 In instances where borrowers are divorced or legally separated, a lender can exclude an obligated borrower when determining eligibility for all loss mitigation options, providing the court has deemed the excluded borrower not responsible for the mortgage.
 The remaining obligated borrower must provide the fully executed legal document (ex.
 Divorce Decree) that shows the court's order, as well as an executed Quit Claim if necessary.
 If documented, the divorced/separated party does not need to sign any required documentation for the purposes of loss mitigation.
-Any borrower excluded from eligibility requirements is still obligated to the note and is not released from liability.
+Any borrower excluded from eligibility requirements is still obligated to the original note and is not released from liability.